wultra/ssl-pinning-android/README.md

 - `publicKey` - byte array containing the public key counterpart to the private key, used for fingerprint signing.
 - `expectedCommonNames` - an optional array of strings, defining which domains you expect in certificate validation.
 - `identifier` - optional string identifier for scenarios, where multiple `CertStore` instances are used in the application.
-- `fallbackCertificateData` - optional hardcoded data for a fallback fingerprint.
+- `fallbackCertificates` - optional hardcoded data for a fallback fingerprints.
 See the next chapter of this document for details.
 - `periodicUpdateIntervalMillis` - defines interval for default updates.
 The default value is 1 week.
 - `expirationUpdateTreshold` - defines time window before the next certificate will expire.
 In this time window `CertStore` will try to update the list of fingerprints more often than usual.